 Dunbar is a somewhat small city located in the state of West Virginia.
 With a population of 7,205 people and four constituent neighborhoods, Dunbar is the 18th largest community in West Virginia.

-The education level of Dunbar citizens is a little higher than the average for US cities and towns: 24.87% of adults in Dunbar have at least a bachelor's degree.
+The population of Dunbar overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dunbar, 23.25% have at least a bachelor's degree.

-The per capita income in Dunbar in 2010 was $26,788, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $107,152 for a family of four.
+The per capita income in Dunbar in 2010 was $26,918, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $107,672 for a family of four.
 However, Dunbar contains both very wealthy and poor people as well.

-Dunbar is a somewhat ethnically-diverse city.
+Dunbar is a very ethnically-diverse city.
 The people who call Dunbar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunbar residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunbar include English, Irish, German, Italian, and French.
+Important ancestries of people in Dunbar include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Dunbar is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.